 If you have urgent enquiries or would like more information from Council please contact either Steve Chapple, Director Development Services on 0427 946 783 or at email@example.com or Roger Babolka, Manager Economic Development at firstname.lastname@example.org

-SA Health provided advice on 1 June 2020 for Council's to complete COVID-Safe Plans for each facility where public activities are undertaken.
+As State Government provides updates on the current COVID-19 situation and restrictions, Council will provide relevant COVID-Safe Plans for each facility where public activities are undertaken.
 Copies of all of Council's current COVID-Safe Plans are available below to assist users of the facilities develop their own plans specific to their activity conducted in that facility.

 12 May 2020 - Getting Back to Business - Read it here